Summer Streets 2016: Car-Free Fun for NYC Kids

 If you plan to enjoy Summer Streets on wheels, here are some things to keep in mind:

-As always in New York City there's lots of fun stuff to see along the way.
+As always in New York City there are lots of fun things to see along the way.

 Tandem bikes are a common sight during Summer Streets.

 Kids taking a crafting break at one of the rest stops.

 I've been coveting this cargo bike ever since I saw it at Summer Streets.